Skip to main content

 Example search queries:

-• "+usa +beach -sunset jpg" - will find all files and folders having jpg in the name and having the usa and beach tags but not the sunset tag
+• "+usa +beach -sunset jpg" - Will find all files and folders having jpg in the name and having the usa and beach tags but not the sunset tag.

-• "|beach |sunset" - will find all files and folder having the tags beach or sunset
+• "|beach |sunset" - Will find all files and folders having the tags beach or sunset.

 Search query composition

-As usually the search can be opened by the CTRL+SHIFT+F (⌘+SHIFT+F on Mac) key binding.
-The opened dropdown has the two sections.
-The first is called Actions which will be described bellow and "Search query compositions.
-With them you will have the ability to easy compose complex search queries, combining or excluding tags, choosing the file size limit, type and details.
+As usual, the search can be opened by the CTRL+SHIFT+F (⌘+SHIFT+F on Mac) key binding.
+The opened dropdown has two sections.
+The first is called Actions, which will be described below, and the second is Search query composition.
+This allows you to easily compose complex search queries, combining or excluding tags, choosing file size limits, types, and details.

 Query composition in the search box